ayukawaa/codeigniter-base-controller/README.markdown

 Version History
 ---------------

+* 1.1.1 $this->data is now passed to layout, after the view is rendered
 * 1.1.0 Partial support, asides and an improvement to documentation
 * 1.0.5 Added support for multiple view rendering.
 * 1.0.2 A few bugfixes